chrispipito/domain-driven-design-learning/Resources/Sites/DDDAcademy.md

 # DDDAcademy

-DDDAcademy is an excellent place for learn and practice.
+DDDAcademy is an excellent place to learn and practice.
 The people that offer classes have first hand experience in real-world context.

 **Link**: https://ddd.academy/